lauriaclarke/NHNTBerggruen/config/README.md

 - SE1 begins the conversation by asking a question to SE2.
 It is configured to use an untrained instance of GPT-3.
 - SE2 uses a fine-tuned instance of GPT-3 and responds to the question.
-- SE3 then responds addressing its response to SE1
+- SE3 uses a file-tuned instance of GPT-3 and then responds to SE2, addressing its response to SE1

 ### Group of Two